Jerry Reiter

 As costs of mounting new data collection efforts increase, many statistical agencies and data analysis are turning to integrating

 data from multiple sources.
-I develop methododology for record linkage and for data fusion.
-In record linkage, analysts attempt to merge records from two or more databases, typically based on
+I develop methododology for record linkage, in which analysts attempt to merge records from two or more databases, typically based on